Bidorai/bidorai-platform/mobile/README.md

-# Bidorai Mobile App
+# Bidovio Mobile App

-This folder will contain the React Native mobile app for Bidorai.
+This folder will contain the React Native mobile app for Bidovio.
 (MVP: placeholder)